-7.5.3 Numeric Delivery Point Barcode (DPBC)
+7.4.3 Numeric Delivery Point Barcode (DPBC)

+A numeric equivalent of the delivery point barcode (DPBC) consists of five digits followed by a hyphen and seven digits as specified in 708.4.2.
 The numeric equivalent is formed by adding three digits directly after the ZIP+4 code.

-7.5.4 Address Elements
+7.4.4 Address Elements